Beginner’s Guide to RV Dump Stations in Iceland

 How do I drain my RV tank in Iceland?

 Though you might be nervous about this part of campervan or motorhome hire, in actual fact draining the RV tank isn’t as hard as you might think.
 Nevertheless, it’s wise to get the rental company to give you a demo of how it works on the vehicle you’ve hired before you pull out of their parking lot.

 Here’s how it works.
 First, you’ll need to attach the sewer hose to the outlet drain on your vehicle.
 It’s worth packing a pair of gloves for this.
 If you’re traveling in a vehicle with both grey and black tanks, always deal with the black first.
 That way, as you drain the grey water afterward, it will help flush out anything that’s been left behind and reduce the chance of a blockage.

 Second, attach the other end of the hose to the sewer inlet at the campsite or gas station, or slot it into the hole provided for this purpose.
 If applicable, make sure you do it up tightly, as the last thing you want is any leakage.
 Thirdly, pull back the valve.
 This will allow the tank to drain fully.
 If you listen carefully, you’ll hear the sound of water passing through – when you can’t the tank’s empty.
 That’s when you can close the valve again.
 Finally, it’s time to disconnect the hose.
 Don’t rush this.
 Start with the vehicle end.
-Undo it and rinse it out with some freshwater to keep it clean before disconnecting the other end.
-Double-check the drain is properly closed and store the hose.
+Undo it and rinse it out with some fresh water to keep it clean before disconnecting the other end.
+Double-check that the drain is properly closed and store the hose.
 Job done!